 - CQR anchors – Maintain grip in changing currents.

-- Claw anchors – Work well on uneven terrain but require more scope.
+- Claw anchors – Work well on uneven terrain but need more scope.

 Using a nylon rode helps absorb shock loads during anchoring.